codergem/HTTP-proxy-port-80-/README.md

 Its a program for a simple HTTP proxy.
 Written for Linux.
 Uses pthread library and the unix/linux sockets API.
 Below is a description of the program.

 --- A Note : One function, serve_from_cache() in mediator.cpp has not yet been implemented yet.
-But, intend to do it soon. ---
+But, intend to do it soon.
+So, for now, the proxy cannot store a cache of the resources received from server.
+But, have written dome data structures to handle the same. ---

 The different files and their roles :
  - proxy_srv1.cpp : This contains main().
 It implements a concurrent server on the user given interface and port.
 It starts a thread for every client connection request received using the accept() system call.